Another vaping-related hospitalization sheds light on e-cigarette use

 That’s a 58 percent increase compared to 2017.

-Check out the increase of E-cigarette use among Florida teens between 2016 and 2018.
-Hover over the bar to see the exact percentage number.Source: Tobacco Free Florida
+Below are the percentages of cigarette and e-cigarette users among Florida’s adult population in 2017.
+Hover over the bar to see the exact percentage number.Source: Truth Initiative

 Nationwide, at least 475 other cities and 18 states also have raised the age for buying e-cigarettes to 21, the same threshold for buying beer or liquor.